olentangyfrc/2018-off-season/README.md

-this is work for off-season
+this is work for off-season.